QMH-TMY/Billstat/README.rst

 Billstat
 =============
-A cron-job to statistics your expendirture.
+A cron-job to statistics your expendirture in Excel file 20xxdebt.xlsx.

 Versions
 --------